You’ve heard the saying “If you fail to prepare, you prepare to fail!” and in this blog we’re looking at preparing for large-scale cloud migration.

 - And finally, for business critical workloads or mission critical workloads, you have an active offering where both the regions are simultaneously working at the same time.

 For each of these strategies, AWS provides relevant services, such as AWS Backup which enables backup of infrastructure components like EC2, EBS, EFS, database snapshots, etc. across different regions.
 Today, AWS operates in more than 26 geographical regions with five or more data centers within each of these regions.

 These backups are point-in-time copies that can be easily restored in cases where an entire region is impacted.
 AWS provides services that help deploy your infrastructure as code (IaC) in another region with a click of a button; AWS Consulting Partners like SourceFuse help you build that IaC with minimal heavy-lifting by your engineering teams.

-Building these templates can be overwhelming for customers, so Partners can assist by offering these templates as assets that build out the entire infrastructure for a given workload during the migration process.
+Building these templates can be overwhelming for customers, so Partners can assist by offering these templates as assets that build out the entire infrastructure for a given workload during a large-scale cloud migration process.

 #4 What should CTOs or CIOs consider when looking for a modernization-led migration?

 In my experience, working with CTOs and CIOs is very helpful when they can identify their current business challenges operating on private or public cloud, challenges with their own data center, challenges operating an application across different domains, or identify organizational gaps in terms of technology or people skills.

 So, I have conversations around this in terms of what are their technological challenges with the current infrastructure and what would be required to close the gaps to be able to modernize.